You aspire to have your cake and eat it.

 Want to know the answer?
 We studied the theory behind the products, compared the actual products, and weighed up the opinions of pet parents who have used the FURminator and SleekEZ to see which comes out on top.

 What’s the Big Idea?

 If you can’t take the fluff, don’t get a dog (or at least get a Mexican hairless.)

 However, many people value the companionship and loyalty of a dog, and yet are house-proud.

 The result is that they spend large amounts of time vacuuming and using sticky rollers to keep the house hair-free or at least limit the depth of the fluff balls.

 Diligent pet parents groom their pets.

 Indeed, this goes a long way to controlling the shed since the majority ends up on the brush rather than the soft furnishings.

-They came up with a bespoke grooming tool that has a blade which rakes through undercoat, rather than top coat, taking loose hair with it.
+They came up with a bespoke grooming tool that has a blade that rakes through undercoat, rather than topcoat, taking loose hair with it.

 Indeed, the results are impressive.